 Your home’s central air conditioner works hard to keep you and your family cool during the hottest times of the year in Grand Island.
-Unfortunately, it’s fairly common for your air conditioner to become overworked, possibly restricting the airflow to your home.
-As hot as it may be outside, your air conditioner can actually ice over.
+Unfortunately, it’s possible for your air conditioner to become overworked, potentially restricting the airflow to your home.
+As warm as it may be outside, your air conditioner can actually ice over.
 If this has happened to your air conditioner, don’t panic.
-Read on to find out why it has happened and if you should schedule air conditioner service to address the problem.
+Keep reading to find out why it has happened and if you should schedule air conditioner service to address the problem.

 If your air conditioner ices over, the culprit is the evaporator coil within the condenser unit.
-There are two typical reasons the coil might freeze.
+There are two typical reasons the coil may freeze.
 First, the airflow through the coil is restricted.
 The air conditioner is trying to force more cold air through the condenser than it can handle and therefore frost starts to build up on the air conditioner and slow the process even more.
-Eventually the frozen water could cause damage to the key parts of the air conditioner.
+Eventually the frozen water could cause damage to the components of the air conditioner.

-If this is not the case, a frozen AC may be due to a low level of refrigerant.
-Similarly, if this is the case, there simply isn’t enough “juice” to completely transport the air through the coil and things start to freeze up, giving your air conditioner a layer of ice and keeping your home from receiving the cool air it needs.
+If this is not the case, a frozen AC may be due to a lack of refrigerant.
+Similarly, if this is the case, there simply isn’t enough “juice” to completely transport the air through the coil and parts start to freeze up, giving your air conditioner a layer of ice and keeping your home from receiving the cool air it needs.